Really bad Powerpoint is worse with really bad Speaking

 5. Bad body language

-In summary I am very fortunate to have been exposed to presentation skills while working at Deloitte in 1999.
-During a team building weekend in the Drakensberg my team won the best presentation and being the team leader who delivered the presentation brings back some awesome memories.
+In summary, I am very fortunate to have been exposed to presentation skills while working at Deloitte in 1999.
+During a team building weekend in the Drakensberg, my team won the best presentation and being the team leader who delivered the presentation brings back some awesome memories.
 This path that I have chosen of public speaking is part of my core genius or unique ability.